awoods1893/Employee-Tracker/README.md

   * [Contributions](#Contributions)
   * [Questions](#Questions)

+  # User Story
+  AS a business owner, I WANT to be able to view and manage the departments, roles, and employees in my company SO THAT I can organize and plan my business.

   # Project Description
   Build a command-line application from scratch to manage a company's employee database, using Node.js, Inquirer, and MySQL.